jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (aa) not being a natural person, any activity which, if it were carried on by a natural person, would be carried on essentially as a private recreational pursuit or hobby; or
   (b) any engagement, occupation, or employment under any contract of service or as a director of a company, subject to subsection (4); or:
   (c) any engagement, occupation, or employment—
-    (i) pursuant to the Members of Parliament (Remuneration and Services) Act 2013 or the Governor-General Act 2010:
+    (i) pursuant to Part 4 of the Parliament Act 2025 or the Governor-General Act 2010:
     (ii) as a Judge, Solicitor-General, Controller and Auditor-General, or Ombudsman:
     (iia) pursuant to an appointment made by the Governor-General or the Governor-General in Council and evidenced by a warrant or by an Order in Council or by a notice published in the Gazette in accordance with section 2(2) of the Official Appointments and Documents Act 1919, subject to subsection (4):
     (iii) as a Chairman or member of any local authority or any board, council, committee, or other body, subject to subsection (4); or